-The following tutorial will demonstrate how to setup a mail account in the Apple Mail client (also known as Mac Mail).
-This tutorial is using the Mavericks OS (OSX 10.9.2).
-The specific Apple Mail version involved in this tutorial is version 7.2.
-These steps will still apply to the Apple Mail client through OSX El Capitan (10.11.3) and Apple Mail client version 9.2.
-If you are using an InMotion Hosting account, you can set up email accounts through the cPanel.
+The following tutorial will demonstrate how to set up a mail account in the Apple Mail client (also known as Mac Mail).
+This tutorial describes how to set up Apple Mail in the Mavericks OS (OSX 10.9.2) and MacOS Ventura (version 13.1).
+The Apple Mail version in Mavericks OS is version 7.2, and the Ventura version is 16.0 .
+Using an InMotion Hosting account, you can set up email accounts through the cPanel.
 Mac Mail allows you to access these email accounts and manage your emails.

 If you are unsure what your email settings are, you can find them with our Email Configuration tool.

-Setting up an Email Account with Apple Mail
+Setting up an Email Account with Apple Mail (Mavericks version)

 You can also click on Accounts and then you will see a window labeled Internet Accounts with a list of email account types listed at the right starting with iCloud.
 Scroll to the bottom of that list and then select Add Other Account.
 If you’re not using a mouse, but you have a trackpad, you can scroll up or down the list by placing the mouse pointer over the list, then use two fingers simultaneously and stroke the pad either up or down.

 In the same Internet Accounts screen, you can click on any existing account in the left-hand column, then click on the plus sign in the bottom left hand corner to make the list appear for the account types at right.
 Scroll down, and click on Add Other Account to start the account addition process.